BangguWu/ECANet/README.md

 ![ECA_module](figures/eca_module.jpg)

-As illustrated in Figure , Compared with SE block, after channel-wise global average pooling without dimensionality reduction, our ECA captures local cross-channel interaction by considering every channel and its k neighbors.
-As such, our ECA can be efficiently implemented by a fast 1D convolution of size k.
-The kernel size k represents the coverage of local cross-channel interaction,
+Comparison of (a) SE block and (b) our efficient channel attention (ECA) module.
+Given the aggregated feature using global average pooling (GAP), SE block computes weights using two FC layers.
+Differently, ECA generates channel weights by performing a fast 1D convolution of size k, where k is adaptively determined via a function of channel dimension C.

 ## Installation